frees-io/freestyle/docs/src/main/tut/docs/effects/README.md

 The validation effect allows for the distinction between valid and invalid values in a program, accumulating the validation errors when executing it.

-The `validation` effect, like `state`, supports parametrization to any type remaining type safe throughout the program declaration.
+The `validation` effect, like [state](#state), supports parametrization to any type remaining type safe throughout the program declaration.

 The constrains placed by this effect is that there needs to be an implicit evidence of `MonadState[M[_], List[E]]` for any runtime `M[_]` where `E` is the type of the validation error.